TejodhayBonam/SortSmart-Waste-Segregation-web-app/README.md

 Here, we are making Deep Learning Model of Waste segregation which will identify the type of waste i.e., Biodegradable, Non-Biodegradable (Sub class: Recyclable, Resuable).
 This model then can be deployed at the dumping area, where the waste will be rolled on the conveyer-belt, then the Mechanic machine can segregate the waste.
 Since, the mechanic model is not possible in online mode, we will be deploying this model on a website, where the images of waste can be uploaded, and the model classify it.

 #### 3. The Tech stack we used
-Tensorflow, Flask, React.js
+cv2, TensorFlow, Keras, CNN, Image Augmentation, React.js, Flask

 #### 4. Working of our project
-We have trained and deployed a Machine Learning app which classify image of waste into Biodegradable and Non-Biodegradable (Sub class: Recyclable and Reusable).
-The frontend app is made by using React.
-One can upload the image of the waste, then there will be output of image with its types.
-Both of this apps are deployed on heroku separately and integrated with each other.
+We have trained and deployed a  deep learning model which classifies uploaded images of waste (Categories: Cardboard, Glass, Paper, Metal, Trash) into
+Biodegradable & Non-Biodegradable (Sub class: Recyclable, Reusable).
+Future Scope: Integrate with robotic sorting system